ADVANTICS/documentation/products/adm-pc-bi25/docs/2_ADVANTICS_MCP_25_power_converters_series.md

-# [2.
-ADVANTICS MCP-25 power converters series]
+# 2. MCP-25 power converters series

-MCP-25 is a series of high efficiency power converters based on the latest Silicon Carbide (SiC) technology.
+The ADVANTICS MCP-25 series consists of high-efficiency power converters based on the latest Silicon Carbide (SiC) technology.
 By combining these modules, it is possible to implement a wide variety of power conversion systems, including bidirectional grid connectivity, EV charging and battery storage up to 500 kW.

 Key modules in the MCP-25 family are: